CellCLIP -- Learning Perturbation Effects in Cell Painting via Text-Guided Contrastive Learning: Datasets Preprocessing

 \paragraph{\citet{bray2016cell}} The dataset\footnote{\href{http://gigadb.org/dataset/100351}{GigaDB doi.org/10.5524/100351}} consists of 919,265 five-channel microscopy images with resolutions 520 \(\times \) 696 corresponding to 30,616 different molecules.
 These images were captured using 406 multi-well plates, with each image representing a view from a sample within one well.
 Six adjacent views collectively form one sample.

 \citet{sanchez2023cloome} refined the dataset by removing images that were out of focus, exhibited high fluorescence, or contained untreated control cells.
-The final dataset comprises 759,782 images linked to 30,404 unique molecules, split into training (674,357), validation (28,632), and test (56,793) sets.
+The final dataset comprises 28.4k images linked to 10.8k unique molecules, split into training, validation, and test sets.
 The processed dataset is publicly available at\footnote{\href{https://ml.jku.at/software/cellpainting/dataset/}{Curated dataset of \citet{bray2016cell}}}.
 Next, for retrieval evaluation on unseen compounds \Cref{sec:exp_setup_1}, following \citet{sanchez2023cloome}, we removed samples from the test set that corresponded to the same molecule and plate to mitigate plate effects.
-The remaining samples are referred to as the final "test set", which consists of 2,115 compounds.
+The remaining samples are referred to as the final "test set", which consists of 2,115 unique compounds.

-\paragraph{CP-JUMP1} CP-JUMP1 \citep{chandrasekaran2024three} comprises 186,925 nine-channel (3 bright field channels) microscopy images of resolution 1080 \(\times\) 1080.
+\paragraph{CP-JUMP1} CP-JUMP1 \citep{chandrasekaran2024three} comprises approximately 340k eight-channel (3 bright field channels) microscopy images of resolution 1080 \(\times\) 1080.
+We subsampled images per perturbation, resulting in a dataset of 186,925 images.
 This dataset features a comprehensive collection of perturbations conducted on U2OS and A549 cell lines, including 52 replicates.
 For perturbations, it includes 301 small-molecule compounds ( 46 controls), 335 sgRNAs (CRISPR) targeting 175 genes ( 88 control sgRNAs), and 175 ORFs (45 controls) for the corresponding genes. \citep{chandrasekaran2024three} also provides annotations of associations between genes and compounds, enhancing its utility for exploring gene function and compound effects.
 We split the dataset into 70/10/20 for training, validation, and testing.
 Raw data, relevant metadata, and gene annotation can be found in\footnote{\href{https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods}{Github repository of \citet{chandrasekaran2024three}}}

 \paragraph{RxRx3-core} RxRx3-core\cite{kraus2025rxrx3}\footnote{\href{https://huggingface.co/datasets/recursionpharma/rxrx3-core}{RxRx3-core dataset}} is a curated subset of the RxRx3 dataset \citep{fay2023rxrx3}.
 It includes 222,601 six-channel fluorescent microscopy images of HUVEC cells stained using a modified Cell Painting protocol, covering 736 gene knockouts (non-blinded) and 1,674 compounds across eight concentrations, along with control wells.
 Gene-gene relationships are benchmarked using Reactome, HuMAP, SIGNOR, StringDB, and the CORUM collection, \Cref{tab:gene_annotation}.
 Additional details regarding RxRx3-core can be found in \citet{kraus2025rxrx3}.